iambosakolya/iambosakolya/README.md

 ###

-<p align="left">frontend developer skilled in javascript, typescript, react, and next.js. experienced in building responsive, high-performance web applications with modern tools like webpack and babel. passionate about clean code and continuous learning. proficient with git, postman, and jira.</p>
+<p align="left">frontend developer skilled in javascript, typescript, react, and next.js. experienced in building responsive, high-performance web applications with modern tools. passionate about clean code and continuous learning. proficient with git</p>

 ###